Malham

 Kirkby in Malhamdale UVA Primary School is between Malham and Kirkby Malham.

-The village has a range of place to stay, including a hotel, inns with accomodation, bed and breakfast, a YHA hostel and campsites.
+The village has a range of place to stay, including a hotel, inns with accommodation, bed and breakfast, a YHA hostel and campsites.

 There are public conveniences at the village car park at Chapel Gate and near the centre of the village at the junction of Cove Road and Chapel Gate.